FluxOpenHome/ha-flux-irrigation-addons/flux-irrigation-api/README.md

 ### Management

 - **Management Dashboard** — Multi-property grid view with click-to-expand detail cards for each property
+- **QR code scanning** — Scan a homeowner's QR code with your camera to add a property instantly, instead of pasting the connection key
 - **Update connection key** — Swap a customer's connection key without losing notes, aliases, or metadata
 - **Customer search and filtering** — Search properties by name, contact, address, phone, or notes; filter by status (online, offline, revoked) and by state or city
 - **Customer notes** — Add and edit notes on property cards